catalyst/CatalystElementsBuildProcess/README.md

 // Set the config for my componenet. buildProcess.setConfig('./package.json', {
   componenet: {
-    name: 'catalyst-componenet'   // name of the component },
+    // The name of the component
+    name: 'catalyst-componenet'
+  },

   src: {
-    entrypoint: 'componenet.js',  // relative to ./src
+    // Paths are relative to src.path
+    entrypoint: 'componenet.js',
     template: {
-      html: 'template.html',      // relative to ./src
+      html: 'template.html',
-      css: 'style.css'            // relative to ./src
+      css: 'style.css'
     }
   }
 });